 Our Smith.ai receptionists can manage your company’s Facebook messaging, replying promptly 24/7.
 This Facebook message answering service is even more important since the social network ranks business responsiveness based on how quickly they answer private messages.

 Whether you need help managing the communication channels or are considering exploring new ones to reach new customers, Smith.ai can help.
 We provide a free 30-minute consultation to those who want to learn more about our services.
-We also offer a 14-day, money-back guarantee.
+Plus, Smith.ai was recognized by Clutch as a top sales outsourcing provider.

-You can learn more about our pricing and services by dialing (650) 727-6484 or emailing us now at email@example.com.
+You can learn more about our pricing and services, including our Outreach Campaigns, by dialing (650) 727-6484 or emailing us now at firstname.lastname@example.org.
 You can also chat with us live, 24/7, right here on the site.
 Let us explain how our unified solutions will allow your company to answer every inquiry and immediately build a relationship with every lead.